Classic Black Bean Soup

 - Serve with lime wedges for squeezing over and serve with corn/tortilla chips or rice.

-* If you do not have a multi-cooker or pressure cooker - no problem.
-Cook the soup in a regular heavy bottom soup pot the same way as directions outline and allow the simmer until tender 1½-2 hours adding more water or broth if needed while the beans cook stirring occasionally.
+- If you do not have a multi-cooker or pressure cooker and you still want to use dried beans - no problem.
+Cook the soup in a regular heavy bottom soup pot the same way as directions outline and allow the simmer until tender 1½-2 or 3 hours adding more water or broth if needed while the beans cook stirring occasionally.

-* To make it meatless just omit the bacon and amp up the smokiness with some extra smoked paprika as noted in the recipe
+- To make it meatless just omit the bacon and amp up the smokiness with some extra smoked paprika if desired